tikv/deep-dive-tikv/src/distributed-sql/dist-sql.md

 # Distributed SQL

-Now we already know how the TiDB relational structure are encoded into the Key-Value form with versions.
+By now we already know how [TiDB]'s relational structure is encoded into the Key-Value form with version.
 In this section, we will focus on the following questions:

 * What happens when [TiDB] receives a SQL query?
 * How does [TiDB] excute SQL queries in a distributed way?